ieeecluster/ieeecluster.github.io/jekyll-2022/sponsors/index.md

 -   Table Top Display and Symposium Advertisement as above.
 -   “Lunch supported by…”: display of company banner if provided, display of company logo on signage for supported function.
--   Includes attendance to Cluster2021 for three persons.
+-   Includes attendance to Cluster 2022 for three persons.

 **Platinum** - "Evening Event" (Early Commitment: €15,000, Late Commitment: €18,000).